BIGdeadLock/Graph-Crawler/README.md

 To speed up the crawling process I used multithreading.
 Each thread will crawl a different seed and each seed will spawn a new thread for each new url it finds.
 This way we can crawl the internet faster.
 When a depth is finished to be crawled, the crawler will scale up the number of threads to crawl the next depth.
-If too many requests are made, the crawler will wait down scale the number of threads.
+If too many requests are made, the crawler will wait and down scale the number of threads.

 ## Configuration
 Using a configuration file we will be able to dynamically change the behavior of the crawler.